suzzzal/Toxicity-Model-Evaluation/README.md

 ## Citation
 If you use this project in research or a prototype, please cite:

-[suzzal], "Toxicity Model Evaluation Toolkit", 2026.
+[suzzzal], "Toxicity Model Evaluation Toolkit", 2026.
 For improved reproducibility, include the dataset and exact model versions you evaluated.